Deificz/CV-Maker/README.md

 # CV Maker

-This is a CV/Resume Maker Web App wherein you can build it with ease.
+This is a Simple Resume Maker Web App wherein you can build it with ease.

 Tech stack used:
   -  HTML